kozmoz/bitcoinconverter-vanilla-javascript/README.md

 A lightweight, framework-free BTC converter that fetches live prices and updates the UI with reactive primitives in plain JavaScript.

+Note on reactivity: This project experiments with simple reactive primitives inspired by the TC39 Signals proposal (standardization work-in-progress).
+See the proposal for details: https://github.com/tc39/proposal-signals

 The following tools are used:

 * Vanilla JavaScript (ES Modules) – no framework, no build step